ProPublica Corrects Its Story On Trump's CIA Nominee Gina Haspel And Waterboarding

 "This error was particularly unfortunate because it muddied an important national debate about Haspel and the CIA's recent history.
 To her, and to our readers, we can only apologize, correct the record and make certain that we do better in the future."

 Published on Feb.
 22, 2017, the ProPublica story was originally titled "CIA Cables Detail Its New Deputy Director's Role in Torture."
-It cited criticism from two Democratic senators "who have seen the still-classified records of [Haspel's] time in Thailand," as well as declassified documents and books by "officials involved in the CIA's interrogation program."
+It cited criticism from two Democratic senators "who have seen the still-classified records of [Haspel's] time in Thailand" as well as declassified documents and books by "officials involved in the CIA's interrogation program."

-That ProPublica story is now prefaced by a lengthy introductory note from editor-in-chief Stephen Engelberg, who explains how a misunderstanding developed as ProPublica's journalists attempted to connect the dots between the inhumane treatment of Zubaydah and people in power at the CIA.
+That ProPublica story is now prefaced by a lengthy introductory note from Editor-in-Chief Stephen Engelberg, who explains how a misunderstanding developed as ProPublica's journalists attempted to connect the dots between the inhumane treatment of Zubaydah and people in power at the CIA.

 Part of the problem, Engelberg said, lay in deciphering redacted accounts that were available — attaching identities to titles and blacked-out names, and confirming stories with sources wary of revealing classified information.